Best Bunk Bed Mattress (2023): Reviews and Buyer’s Guide

 The Zoma Hybrid is another excellent mattress model offered by Zoma.
 The Zoma Hybrid has the same comfort layers as the Zoma Mattress, but contains pocketed coils in the support core instead of foam.
 Your child can get a good night’s sleep from resting on cooling foams and targeted support coils.

 Triangulex™ sleep technology in the comfort layer has a deeper compression under your child’s shoulders and boosts support to their lower back.
 Plus, since the comfort layer contains gel memory foam, your child can sleep cool.
 Gel pulls heat away from the body, regulating temperature and preventing overheating.

 The elastic Reactiv™ layer maintains spinal alignment.
 Softer foams may cause a child to feel trapped inside the mattress and not allow space for growth, resulting in aches.
 Reactiv™ is more responsive, so your child is less likely to wake up feeling sore.

 The support layer contains hundreds of pocketed coils.
 The innerspring coils make the mattress bouncy and provide better support to a child’s growing body.
 Plus, since each coil is wrapped in fabric, your child won’t wake up from noisy coils.

 With your purchase, you can try out the Zoma Hybrid for 100 nights.
-The Zoma Hybrid also comes with a 10-year warranty, covering sagging greater than 0.75 inches and any manufacturing defects.
+The Zoma Hybrid also comes with a 10-year warranty, covering sagging greater than an inch and any manufacturing defects.
 Should you notice any issues, Zoma will take care of the problem during the warranty period.

 - Zoned sleep technology encourages spinal alignment